We looked at top pet cameras for dogs, cats, and other pets. Sit. Stay. Good cameras.

 Cats and dogs may eat dangerous household items and plants.
-So before you leave them alone, be sure your home is poison proofed and that any hazards are out of the way.
+So before you leave them alone, be sure your home is poison-proofed and that any hazards are out of the way.

 There are plenty of reasons to get a pet cam, but a security system can also help keep your pets safe.
-If you get a system with professional monitoring, smoke and carbon monoxide detectors will alert a monitoring center that can send help right away in an emergency.
+If you get a system with professional monitoring, smoke and carbon monoxide detectors will alert a monitoring centre that can send help right away in an emergency.

 One of the reasons we picked the Furbo pet camera as our top choice is because of the live stream video in sharp 1080p resolution, night or day.
 You get a clear image of your pet from the app, and they'll get reassurance that you're never far away.

-Pet Cameras FAQ
+Pet cameras FAQ

 Catching your dog chewing on furniture could not only save your couch, but it could also alert you that your dog is hungry, anxious, or stressed.
 When you're gone, your pet can get bored, lonely, and anxious.